LUWIZ

 IdentifierInternal SKU onlyUniversal GTIN declared

 The right-hand column is not a technical luxury.
 It is the difference between being comparable and being ignored.
+This structuring extends directly the fundamentals of a GEO strategy for e-commerce, applied at the level of each page.

 The product feed is your source of truth.
 It is the normalized, exhaustive and up-to-date file that platforms and agents consume to know your catalog.
-An incomplete or outdated feed does not degrade your visibility: it disqualifies you.
+An incomplete or stale feed does not degrade your visibility: it disqualifies you.

 What an exploitable feed must contain